 Faulty electrical work is incredibly dangerous – every year, defective electronics directly lead to around ten deaths and 750 serious injuries in the UK alone.
 With a few simple precautions and a bit of foresight, you can work safely with electricity and avoid any electrical home emergencies.

-Our home emergency cover is a great way to deal with the consequences of these emergencies, and our appliance cover will enable you to repair or replace any electrical appliances you break without putting a hole in your wallet, but for the sake of you and your family, it is vital for you to take steps to prevent these incidents from occurring in the first place.
+Our home emergency plan is a great way to deal with the consequences of these emergencies, and our appliance plans will enable you to repair or replace any electrical appliances you break without putting a hole in your wallet, but for the sake of you and your family, it is vital for you to take steps to prevent these incidents from occurring in the first place.

 You should fully uncoil any extension leads before you begin to use them.
 If you are using the extension lead to power anything that contains a heating element, ensure that the lead’s flex rating is enough to safely handle the appliance’s wattage.